 If both spouses in a married couple are natives of qualifying countries, they can each submit individual entries into the Diversity Visa lottery.
 This strategic approach effectively doubles their chances of winning, as either partner can secure a visa, allowing the other to join as a derivative.

 The U.S. government recognizes same-sex marriages for immigration purposes.
-Therefore, same-sex couples who are legally married, as per the laws of the state or country where the marriage ceremony took place, can list each other as spouses on their visa lottery applications.
+Therefore, Same-sex couples who are legally married according to the laws of their state or country can list each other as spouses on their visa lottery applications.

 Addressing the Unfortunate: The Death of the Primary Winner